milliHQ/terraform-aws-next-js/README.md

   After running the initial `terraform destroy` command (that failed) wait ~1 hour and run the command again.
   This time it should run successfully and delete the rest of the stack.

+- Installation in a workspace folder [Issue](https://github.com/dealmore/terraform-aws-next-js/issues/93) fails because `node_modules` can't be resolved.

+  **Workaround:**

+  Run the build from your `workspace-root` by doing `yarn workspace my-project tf-next build`

 ## License